Model soups: averaging weights of multiple fine-tuned models improves accuracy without increasing inference time: Experiments

 \subsection{Model soups}

 With the gains of averaging two fine-tuned models in mind, we turn our attention to averaging \emph{many} models with different hyperparameters: this section presents our main results, which show that averaging fine-tuned models can be used as an alternative to the conventional procedure of selecting the single model which performs best on the held-out validation set.
-We explore CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling} fine-tuned on ImageNet~\cite{deng2009imagenet} and WILDS~\cite{wilds2021} (Section~\ref{sec:clipalign}), ViT-G pre-trained on JFT-3B~\cite{zhai2021scaling} and fine-tuned on ImageNet (Section~\ref{sec:jft}), and transformer models fine-tuned on text classification tasks (Section~\ref{sec:nlp}).
-Appendix~\ref{app:moresets} additionally explores CLIP ViT-L fine-tuned on CIFAR-10 and ImageNet-22k-pretrained ViT-B/32 fine-tuned on ImageNet.
+We explore CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling} fine-tuned on ImageNet~\cite{deng2009imagenet} (Section~\ref{sec:clipalign}), ViT-G pre-trained on JFT-3B~\cite{zhai2021scaling} and fine-tuned on ImageNet (Section~\ref{sec:jft}), and transformer models fine-tuned on text classification tasks (Section~\ref{sec:nlp}).
+Appendix~\ref{app:moresets} additionally explores (1) CLIP ViT-L fine-tuned on WILDS~\cite{wilds2021} and CIFAR-10 and (2) an ImageNet-22k-pretrained ViT-B fine-tuned on ImageNet.
+Moreover, Appendix~\ref{app:basic} shows that model soups improve accuracy when fine-tuning BASIC~\cite{pham2021scaling}.